AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 ### Add a custom domain {#add-custom-domain}

 Before you can add an Adobe generated and managed Domain Validated (DV) certificate, you must first add a custom domain.
-The process for doing so is nearly the same as detailed in [Introduction to Custom Domain Names](/help/implementing/cloud-manager/custom-domain-names/introduction.md) and [Add a custom domain name](/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md).
+The process for doing so is nearly the same as detailed in [Introduction to custom domain names](/help/implementing/cloud-manager/custom-domain-names/introduction.md) and [Add a custom domain name](/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md).
 However, that functionality is now slightly expanded, as described below.

-1. When adding a custom domain name, in the **Verify domain** dialog box, select the option **Adobe managed certificate**.
+1. When adding a custom domain name, in the **Verify domain** dialog box, select **Adobe managed certificate**.

     ![Choose Adobe-managed](assets/verify-domain-dialog.png)